sparkflows/sparkflows-docs/docs/tutorials/data-science/telco-churn-prediction.rst

 VectorAssembler
 +++++++++++++++

 In the VectorAssembler, select the fields you want to include in the model.
-Only the numeric fields are displayed as VectorAssembler supports only the numeric fields.
+As the VectorAssembler supports only the numeric fields, only the numeric fields are displayed.

 .. figure:: ../../_assets/tutorials/machine-learning/telco-churn-prediction/telco-churn-prediction-node-va.png
    :alt: Machine Learning